Updated for 2017.

 DO GET YOUR STORY STRAIGHT, AND DO PUT THE CHARMING ONE BEHIND THE WHEEL.

 Know the citizenship and residency status of everyone in your vehicle.
 Make sure everybody knows which visas or permits they need, that they’ve been approved, and that they’ve brought the proper documentation.
+This is especially important now.
 You really want to avoid lying unknowingly to the border guard, so make sure everyone knows what’s up.
-If you’re hoping to get across the border without fully disclosing everything there is to know about the goods you’re bringing with you or the specific plans you have, make sure everyone knows what’s up in that case, too.
-Guards are trained to ask questions in rapid sequence to uncover any inconsistencies, so smooth those out as much as you can.

 6. KNOW HOW MUCH YOU CAN BUY.